snpsuen/Kubeflow_quickstart/artifact/multiple/readme.md

 while (subprocess.check_output(command, shell=True, text=True) != "Complete"):
 	time.sleep(1)
 ```
-Finally, run python on the script to compile it into a yaml file, [poly_trainjobs_pipeline.yaml](poly_trainjobs_pipeline.yaml), Now we can move on to the next step of running the pipeline on Kubeflow Pipelines.
+Finally, run python on the script to compile it into a yaml file, [poly_trainjobs_pipeline.yaml](poly_trainjobs_pipeline.yaml).

+Now we can move on to the next step of running the pipeline on Kubeflow Pipelines.

+### Try it out on Kubeflow Pipelines

+Upload the pipeline yaml, [poly_trainjobs_pipeline.yaml](poly_trainjobs_pipeline.yaml), via the UI to Kubeflow Pipelines.